pwr-Solaar/Solaar/docs/features.md

 `EQUALIZER`                            | `0x8310` | :x:                |
 `HEADSET_OUT`                          | `0x8320` | :x:                |

-A “read only” note means the feature is a read-only feature and cannot be changed.
+A “read only” note means the feature is a read-only feature.

 ## Implementing a feature